barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 very readable if we try to call the function with two types of different size.
 There's just one problem with this: it does not compile on stable Rust.
-Current stable Rust (1.72 at the time of writing) does not allow us to compare associated constants for equality.
-We need the feature [`associated_const_equality`](https://github.com/rust-lang/rust/issues/92827) to compile it which I found a bit disappointing because I liked the simplicity of the solution and I would like this to work on stable Rust.
+Current stable Rust (1.72 at the time of writing) does not allow us to compare associated constants for equality; we need the feature [`associated_const_equality`](https://github.com/rust-lang/rust/issues/92827) to compile it.
+I found that a bit disappointing because I liked the simplicity of the solution and I would like this to work on stable Rust.

-For completeness let me mention another [known way](https://github.com/rust-lang/rfcs/issues/3162) of using compile time booleans in `where` clauses via a clever combination of Const Generics and Traits.
+For completeness let me link to another [known way](https://github.com/rust-lang/rfcs/issues/3162) of using compile time booleans in `where` clauses via a clever combination of Const Generics and Traits.
 However, it requires the unstable feature [`generic_const_exprs`](https://github.com/rust-lang/rust/issues/76560).
 I won't